Rebecca Navid, Owner Built With Bec Fitness Coaching

 As in the BIG O?
 Yes, and so much more.

-The Holy O is a full-bodied theatrical experience that invites audiences to explore the connection between body, spirit, and sexuality.
+The Holy O takes an honest and vulnerable look at the connection between body, spirit, and sexuality.

 Through immersive-like participation,